kitajusSus/jEMach/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request with our idea

 ## Credits

-Inspired by the Julia community's excellent REPL-driven development workflow.
+- *My Dad and My Mum*
+- My future wife

+##
+> readme is 99% created by vibes